Sahapap1/Task-Tracker-App/README.md

 ## 📌 Usage

 1. 📝 Add a task with a title, category, and due time.
-2. 🧹 View tasks in list format, sorted by time.
+2. 🧹 View tasks in list format.
 3. 🔍 Use the filter bar to see tasks in a selected category.
 4. ✅ Click to mark a task as complete.
 5. 🗑️ Delete or edit tasks at any time.